shaunwen/SemanticTracing/README.md

 SemanticTracing for TextSeer
 =======================

 This project aims at realising the semantic tracing of BPMN (Business Process Model and Notation) model.
-Specifically, given a effect scenario( a subset of a cummulative effect), the program is able to find out from which previous effect scenario it is resulted  during the effect accumulation.
+Specifically, given an effect scenario( a subset of a cummulative effect), the program is able to find out from which previous effect scenario it is resulted  during the effect accumulation.
 A sample output of the program is as following:

 ########Begin of sample output#######################
 Given effect scenario: (c) & (d)